Business and human rights statement

 Modern slavery and human trafficking

 In Ericsson's Modern Slavery and Human Trafficking Statement we describe how we are tackling the challenge of modern slavery and human trafficking throughout our operations and supply chain, in line with the UK Modern Slavery Act.
 Relevant Ericsson Group companies directly affected by the UK Modern Slavery Act arrange for local approvals of the Group statement.
 Signed versions will be available on file and a copy of the statement will be made available by the relevant Ericsson Group company to anyone who makes a written request for one.
-Learn more about this topic in our latest Sustainability and Corporate Responsibility report
+Read the SCR report